A1y0sh4/The-Great-Unciv-Rework/README.md

 -Great Generals are gained 4x slower when at peace

--Barracks and Armories give XP on contruction for Land units, while the Harbor and Seaport for the Water ones (Military Academies give XPs to both of them)
+-Barracks and Armories give XP on contruction for Land units, while the Harbor and Seaport for the Water ones (Military Academies gives XPs to both of them)

 -Most Water and Air units have been (slightly) buffed in order to compensate their higher maintainance costs and to make them a viable alternative to the Land ones